Heroes-UGM/.github/profile/README.md

 # Advisors
 - Adha Imam Cahyadi - Department of Electrical Engineering and Information Technology
-- Lukman - Department of Computer Science and Electronics
+- Lukman Awwaludin - Department of Computer Science and Electronics

 # Our team members 🧙
 ### Supervisor